Briony Stewart: Career

-In 2012 Stewart's book Kumiko and the Shadow Catchers won in the Queensland Literary Awards Children's Book category.
+In 2012 Stewart's book Kumiko and the Shadow Catchers won the Queensland Literary Awards Children's Book category.

 Stewart's first picture book, The Red Wheelbarrow was published by University of Queensland Press in 2012.
 A wordless picture book inspired by the famous poem by William Carlos Williams, celebrating the beauty in small everyday moments.
 The book was shortlisted in the Australian Speech Pathology, Book of the Year Awards, was a CBCA notable book, and in 2015 was selected by the International Board of Books for Young People (IBBY) to be part of its international silent books project, a travelling exhibition which was launched in June 2015 in Rome at the Palazzo delle Esposizioni.

 Stewart published a second picture book in 2014 entitled Here in the Garden, a gentle book about loss and grief and acceptance as experienced by a child.
 Since the birth of her children in 2015 and 2017, Stewart has collaborated as illustrator on a number of different titles including a series of three picture books written by Australian Comedian Jimmy Rees.

 As a solo creator, Stewart wrote and illustrated two picture books about a cheeky dog named Magoo, the first of which, We Love You Magoo won the 2021 Honour Book prize from the Children’s Book Council of Australia.

 Briony Stewart also made Accidentally Kelly Street a picture book adaptation of the 1993 song ‘Accidently Kelly Street’ by Melbourne music group Frente!
 The book uses the lyrics of the song as written by the group’s bassist, Tim O’Connor.
 The book has been praised by lead singer Angie Heart, as well as Myf Warhurst and Zan Rowe.

 In 2022 Briony Stewart and author Sherryl Clark jointly won the Prime Ministers Literary Award children’s literature category, for their junior fiction verse-novel Mina and the Whole Wide World.

+Stewart won the 2024 Children's Book of the Year Award: Early Childhood for her picture book Gymnastica Fantastica!.
+The judges called it a "vibrant picture book [that] conveys so much energy and life which children will connect with immediately".

+Stewart's next picture book, Everything You Ever Wanted to Know About the Tooth Fairy (and Some Things You Didn't) was shortlisted for the Children's Book of the Year Award: Early Childhood and for the Prime Minister's Literary Award for Children's literature in 2025.